vegaprotocol/specs/protocol/0062-spam-protection.md

  the enforcement code.

 ### Increasing thresholds:
-If on average for the last 10 blocks, more than 30% of all transactions need to be post-rejected, then the network is under Spam attack.
+If on average for the last 10 blocks, more than 30% of all voting and proposal transactions need to be post-rejected, then the network is under Spam attack.
 In this case, the <min_voting_tokens> value is doubled, until it reaches 1600.
 The threshold is then not increased for another 10 blocks.
 At the beginning of every epoch, the value of <min_voting_tokens> is reset to its original.